zhaobinglei/REGNet_for_3D_Grasping/README.md

 table_height        : the height of the table
 ```
 ---
+## Data preparation
+The dataset is too huge. **And now we are uploading the dataset to Baiducloud Disk.
+Please wait patiently.** (The dataset used for paper writing has less grasp annotations.
+The grasps in the new dataset can better cover the objects in the environment.
+Note that the scenes and rendered point clouds in the old and new dataset are the same.)

+---
 ## Training
 The architecture of REGNet is shown in follows.
 <div align=center>